NETWORKING

 All the rooms were taken when the soldier got into town.
 After pleading with the desk clerk, the clerk remarked.
 “Well, I do have a double room with only one occupant, but to tell you the truth, he snores so loudly that people in an adjoining room have complained.
 I am not sure it would be worth it to you”.
 “No problem.”
 The tired army guy assured him, “I will take it.

-When he came down for breakfast the next morning, the clerk asked, “How did you sleep?”
+When he came for breakfast the next morning, the clerk asked, “How did you sleep?”
 “Never better,” replied the soldier.
 The desk clerk was impressed.
 “No problem with the other guy snoring,” the clerk asked?”
 “No, I shut him up in no time,” explained the soldier.
 “How did you manage that?” asked the clerk.

-“Well, he was already in bed, snoring away, when I walked into the room, so I gave him a kiss on the cheek,” explained the soldier.”
-“Then, I whispered in his ear, Good night beautiful, and he sat up all night watching me.
+“Well, he was already in bed, snoring away, when I walked into the room, so I gave him a kiss on the cheek,” explained the soldier.
+Then, I whispered in his ear, ” Good night, beautiful, ” and he sat up all night watching me.

 COMPUTER WARNING

 The tip on unplugging your computer from the wall outlet during a thunderstorm was sound advice.
 And we’re coming to the season when thunderstorms become more frequent.
 But let’s take that advice one small step further.
 Take the time also to unplug your modem from the telephone line!
-Surges can also pass through the telephone lines, and even a small surge of static electricity can fry the delicate circuitry in your modem.
+Surges can also pass through the telephone lines, and even a small wave of static electricity can fry the delicate circuitry in your modem.

 Click Disable or Prompt.
 Click OK.